BPMN - the Standard for Business Process Modeling

 BPMN - intermediate event

-An Intermediate Event temporarily interrupts the sequence flow.
-It will only continue when the event has occured.
+An intermediate event pauses the sequence flow.
+It is only resumed when the event has occurred.

 BPMN end event symbol

-End Events end the sequence flow of a diagram.
+End events terminate the sequence flow of a diagram.

 Activities